 There are some foods that are particularly European.
 Maybe people think of fine wine, truffles, baguettes and ravioli.
 But for cyclists there are some particular foods that stand out.
 As part of a series about food in Europe for riding, here’s the first: Nutella.

 Nutella is a sweet spread.
-It’s made from hazelnuts, vegetable oil, sugar, milk, flavourings and other ingredients.
+It’s made from hazelnuts, palm oil, sugar, milk, flavourings and other ingredients.

 Euro Cyclist Use

 Morning breakfast on bread and post-ride recovery by the spoonful.
 Those worried about their power/weight ratio should abstain.

 Several factors across centuries combined to bring you Nutella.
 First the Piemonte region of Italy is a prolific producer of hazelnuts, they have long been part of the local diet and ever since the arrival of cheap sugar from the Caribbean the nuts have been combined with sugar to make a paste.
 By the mid-19th century Piedmont’s regional capital Turin was renowned for its gianduja, or sweet hazelnut paste.
 Second, tax played its part: a levy on cocoa beans saw those with a sweet tooth hunting for substitutes, further encouraging the substitution of chocolate by gianduja.